raiment-studios/snowfall/doc/design/overview/overview.md

 <style scoped>section > * { width : 60% }</style>

-#### Exploration is key
+#### **Exploration** is where to start

 Snowfall is an **exploration** game where the player is rewarded for discovering new characters, locations, history, and making connections in the world.

-#### Contribution is key
+#### **Contribution** is how to stay engaged

-The game world of Galthea is intended to be a constantly evolving one.
-Making it trivial to modify the world _in-game_ and share those assets to use in their own worlds is essential.
-A constantly evolving "official" distribution along with forks of verifiable quality are core to the success of the game.
+Models, characters, locations, everything -- is intended to be editable and exportable from within the game.
+Creating a "mod" is as easy as curating and tweaking a collection of in-game experiences.

+The intention is that the "official" distribution lives alongside a set of quality-assured distributions and personal mods that are easy to use & share.

 ---